ImtiazVision/Java/Notes.md

 ### Get and Set methods :

 A **get** method obtains the value of a certain data field, whereas a **set** method sets its value.

+### Constructor :

+**Constructor** : is used to create a class object.
+It is a particular method that describes the processes that are taken when a class instance is generated in the application.